Auwalkay/library/README.md

 2. Import the library.sql file from the project folder
 3. Open the project folder in command prompt
 4. Run php artisan server
+5. Run php artisan schedule:work to run the schedulers

 ## Default Login details